EvgeniaSap/Proforientir/README.md

 - To edit materials for ongoing career guidance events, Internet access is required, since the files for career guidance events are stored on the GoogleDrive of the Proforientir system.
 - To view the results of the student survey, you need access to the Internet and prior authorization in the Google Drive of the Proforientir system.
 - Internet access is required to update information on the labor market, as data is collected from open job sites.
+- The "administrator" has the opportunity to register employees of the department with the access type "employee" by default, while you must specify the full name and mail.
+An invitation with a one-time code is sent to the specified mail of the employee, with which he completes the registration process on his own, namely, he indicates the login and password.
+Subsequently, the "administrator" can increase or decrease the access rights of an employee.
+The registration of a student is similar, however, the initiator can be not only an "administrator", but also an employee of the department.